Hazumino/TypeCLIcker/README.md

 TypeCLIcker is a lightweight CLI program written in C that allows anyone to practice their typing right from their command line.

 ## Features
-- [x] Words practicing
-- [x] Sentence practicing
+- [x] Words/Sentence practicing
 - [x] Lightweight utilisation of SQLlite database, and C
-- [ ] Ability to adjust the numbers of Words/Sentences total and per line.
-(Settings option)
-- [ ] Change to different keyboard layouts (As of now, one can utilise DVORAK).
+- [x] Time Attack Mode
-- [ ] Local Leaderboard
+- [ ] Settings option: Change Total Words, Words per line, Keyboard Layout
-- [ ] Time Attack Mode
+- [ ] "Endless" amount of words for the time attack mode

 ## Installation